-- When we return grades on assignments, there will be general feedback given via the grading rubric.
+- If you choose to work with classmates on an assignment, the same grade will be given to all.
+Choose your groupmates wisely! - When we return grades on assignments, there will be general feedback given via the grading rubric.
 If you wish for more detailed feedback: - First, email the marking TA.
 The TA will be able to give you more written feedback, but typically cannot change marks. - If after receiving feedback from the TA, request further feedback (& grade reconsideration) from Lily.
 You can request either written or live feedback, but this feedback must be requested in advance of any meeting (ie, I will not provide feedback at office hours without advance notice).